microsoft/vscode-docs/docs/python/python-web.md

 The following pre-requisites need to be fullfiled to use the extension:

-- you need to have the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) installed.
+- you need to have the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension installed.
 - you need to authenticate with GitHub.
 - you need to use a browser that has support for Cross Origin Isolation.
-We tested the extension so far unde Microsoft Edge and Google Chrome.
+We tested the extension so far with Microsoft Edge and Google Chrome.
 - your code must either be hosted on a GitHub repository and accessed through the GitHub Repository extension or on your local file system.
 - when starting VS Code on the Web via either `https://vscode.dev/` or `https://insiders.vscode.dev/` you need to add the following query parameter to the URL: `?vscode-coi=`